GoogleCloudPlatform/ops-agent/docs/postgresql.md

 ## Prerequisites

-The `postgresql` receiver defaults to connecting to a local postgresql server using a Unix socket and Unix authentication as the `postgres` user.
+The `postgresql` receiver defaults to connecting to a local postgresql server using a Unix socket and Unix authentication as the `root` user.

 ## Configuration